As a volunteer organization, we rely on your participation, your ideas, and your experience.

 Ethical Awards Subcommittee

-We oversee the Ethical Humanist and Frank B. Prescod Community Service Awards by searching for awardees, submitting proposal to the board, planing and producing the award ceremonies.
+We oversee the Ethical Humanist Award, Frank B. Prescod Community Service Award, and Phyllis Harrison Ross Public Service Award by searching for awardees, submitting proposal to the board, planing and producing the award ceremonies.

 Co-Sponsored Programs Subcommittee